 - Cover letter (addressed to Kate Feeney (she/her/hers), Director of Litigation

 - Law school transcripts (unofficial are fine)

 - Legal writing sample of no more than 15 pages (excerpts are fine)

 - Names and contact information for three references (please do not send reference letters)

 While we appreciate all interest in the position, due the numbers of applications we receive, we will only be contacting short-listed candidates.
-We anticipate that we will conduct all interviews via videoconference.
+We will conduct all interviews via videoconference.

 West Coast LEAF is grateful to the Law Foundation of British Columbia for their generous support in funding this opportunity.